Operation Benedict: 28–30 September

 A bomber raid on a 100 yd bridge over the Pechenga River was planned for 28 September.
-A road the length of the Rybachy Peninsula to the Gulf of Bothnia on the Baltic Sea ran parallel to the river and the bridge was on the only supply route to the German 2nd and 3rd Mountain divisions.
-The bridge was defended by a large quantity of FlaK which rose up at the Pe-2s as they dived to drop their 500 lb bombs.
+A road the length of the Rybachy Peninsula to the Gulf of Bothnia on the Baltic Sea ran parallel to the river and the bridge was on the only supply route to the German 2nd Mountain Division and 3rd Mountain Division.
+The bridge was defended by a mass of anti-aircraft guns and a curtain of Flak rose up at the Pe-2s as they dived to drop their 500 lb bombs.
 The water smoke and soil thrown up made it impossible to see if the bridge had been hit.
 As the aircraft flew home, two of the British pilots put on an exhibition of close formation flying for the Russian bomber crews.

 Not long after the aircraft turned for home the 1500 yd of ground between the river and the road slipped into the river valley and buried the bridge.
 With the river blocked, the waters rose and flooded the road, stranding about 15,000 German troops, 7,000 horses and thousands of motor vehicles.
 The 6th Mountain Division had to be diverted to Parkkina for rescue work.
 Engineers had to dig channels through the earth blocking the river to lower its depth for footbridges to be built to manhandle supplies to the isolated troops.
-That evening, the rum ration [] commenced, as a means to alleviate the cold.
+That evening, the rum ration (one-eighth of an imperial pint, approximately 71 ml) commenced, as a means to alleviate the cold.